-SMART-TRIAL is developed to be used in medical research, which involves both clinical professionals, technical staff, and research subjects.
-To ensure all users of SMART-TRIAL that good clinical practice, CFR21 Part 11, and HIPAA, can be complied with by using the system, efforts have been implemented.
+SMART-TRIAL is designed to be used for data collection amd management in clinical research.
+To ensure that good clinical practice, CFR21 Part 11, and HIPAA, can be complied with in SMART-TRIAL, efforts have been implemented.
 This statement clarifies the specific measures which have been implemented in SMART-TRIAL.

-This document applies to the usage of SMART-TRIAL in clinical research practice.
-Mainly, staff responsible for GCP, regulatory affairs, or QA for organisations that have either implemented, or are to implement SMART-TRIAL as a clinical research data collection tool.
-The information provided here within, are to assist organisations which are using SMART-TRIAL, to comply with GCP, and other international or country-specific standards and regulations - such as those from EU, FDA CFR-21 Part-11, and HIPAA.
+This document is applicable to those responsible for GCP, regulatory affairs, or QA for organisations that have either implemented, or are to implement SMART-TRIAL as a clinical data collection tool.
+The information provided here within are intended only to assist organisations in using SMART-TRIAL correctly to comply with GCP, FDA CFR-21 Part-11, and HIPAA.
 This information alone cannot be used to prove that any of these standards were fulfilled, as this requires internal management control.

-All users/customers of SMART-TRIAL can request access to a template for a standard operating procedure (SOP) template which shall assist study stakeholders to adhere to GCP.
-This template contains all procedures required by users to ensure GCP is fulfilled when using SMART-TRIAL correctly, to fulfill the requirements set forward in e.g. GCP.
+All clients of SMART-TRIAL can request access to a standard operating procedure (SOP) template which can assist study stakeholders in using SMART-TRIAL correctly, to fulfill the requirements set forward in e.g. GCP.

-It shall be noted that all aspects of security, quality control, hosting services, and backup procedures have already been described in and are publicly available via or by request from MEDEI ApS.
+It shall be noted that all aspects of security, quality control, hosting services, and backup procedures have already been described in the Service & Security statement which is publicly available from .

-A full audit log (audit trail) is recorded and stored for every action within a specific project in SMART-TRIAL, i.e. viewing, creating, updating, deleting.
-Project owners, or those allowed access to the audit log, are able to both review these actions, specific attribute changes (e.g. subject information, or any form answers) and export the complete log.
+A full audit log (audit trail) is recorded and stored for every action within a specific study in SMART-TRIAL, i.e. viewing, creating, updating, deleting.
+Study owners, or those allowed access to the audit log, are able to both review these actions, specific attribute changes (e.g. subject information, or any form answers) and export the complete log.